 Simmer and cook until a thick sauce forms.

-Place salmon on top of rice and serve with the prepared sauce and salad.
+Place salmon on top of rice, pour sauce over and serve with the salad.